koengit/satplus/README.md

 This is a Haskell library for constraint programming using a SAT-solver, in particular MiniSAT.

+The names and types of these functions may change at any moment!

 ## Basic MiniSAT

 The basic MiniSAT functions are: